devtoolsguild/devtoolsguild.github.io/blog/2025-08-31-dtg-august-update/index.md

   * Consensus layer: [EIP7732 ePBS](https://forkcast.org/upgrade/glamsterdam#eip-7732).
   * Execution layer: [EIP7928 Block-level Access Lists](https://forkcast.org/upgrade/glamsterdam#eip-7928).
 * Non-headliners:
   * EIPs are being [proposed for inclusion](https://forkcast.org/upgrade/glamsterdam#proposed-for-inclusion) (18 so far), with client teams specifying which EIPs they want more info on.
+  * [Rank non-headliner EIPs on Forkcast](https://forkcast.org/rank) and share on socials to signal your priorities.
   * Deadline for proposals is Fusaka mainnet releases (October/November).

 ---